eurekaclinical/eurekaclinical-user-agreement-service/README.md

 Returns a specified UserAgreementStatus object by the value of its id property, which is unique.
 Will only return a UserAgreementStatus object if it was signed by the current user.

 ##### GET `/api/protected/useragreementstatuses/me`
-Returns a user's currently active UserAgreementStatus.
+Returns the current user's active UserAgreementStatus, if there is one.

 ##### POST `/api/protected/useragreementstatuses/`
 Creates a new user agreement status for the current user.
 The UserAgreementStatus object is passed in as the body of the request.
 Returns the URI of the created UserAgreementStatus object.